maccu71/projects/README.md

 You start this deployment by issuing: `kubectl apply -f https://raw.githubusercontent.com/maccu71/projects/master/sonda-readiness-tcp.yml.yml` but probably you don't have configured NFS on provided address/path..

-- Lets assume the situation when our NFS is not ready yet.
-The readinessProbe will check the TCP-connection on standard NFS port (2049) and doesn't show positive outcome.
-In that case ReplicaSet will refrain from launching the Pod.
+- Let's assume a situation where our NFS is not ready yet.
+The readinessProbe will check the TCP connection on the standard NFS port (2049) and, if it doesn't yield a positive outcome, the ReplicaSet will refrain from launching the Pod.

 ```
 kubectl get po,deploy
 NAME                            READY   STATUS              RESTARTS   AGE